 The agenda that is set out in the Academic Plan 2017 – 2020 will underpin our goal to deliver a remarkable student experience that prepares students from diverse backgrounds for life after university, at scale, equitably and sustainably, across five campuses and in the cloud.
 Achieving this goal will depend upon the commitment and talents of staff from every part of the University, effective collaboration between academic and professional staff, and genuine engagement with students to fully understand their aspirations and goals.

 We will experience many disruptions over the life of this Academic Plan.
 But one key principle will not change; we will continue to put students at the centre of everything we do, to ensure they have a remarkable experience and go on to succeed in their chosen career path.

-I look forward to working with you over the next five years in the implementation of this Academic Plan.
+I look forward to working with you over the next four years to implement the Academic Plan 2017 - 2020.

 Professor Debra Henly

 Deputy Vice Chancellor (Academic)